afternoonlabs/BreezeKeyboard/README.md

 3. Commit your Changes (`git commit -m 'Adding SomeFeature'`)
 4. Push to the Branch (`git push origin feature/SomeFeature`)
 5. Open a Pull Request

+## License

+Anyone can use this project for personal use.
+Distributed under the MIT License.
+See `LICENSE` for more information.

+Vendors interested in selling the Breeze, please contact us below.

+The use of "Afternoon Labs" is protected under copyright law.
+Unauthorized use without express permission from "Afternoon Labs", is prohibited.

 ## Contact